 COTA – Rides are FREE.
 Enter the bus from the back, don’t sit next to other people, use the hand-sanitizer provided on the bus.
 Beginning April 15th, riders are required to wear secure masks covering their faces on all transit vehicles.
 Masks can be medical, homemade, scarves or bandanas.
 They must be secure and must cover the nose and mouth.

-Columbus Recreation & Parks – All Recreation Centers are closed until further notice.
-A number of summer programs, camps and classes will be offered beginning June 15th with adjusted group sizes and formats.
+Columbus Recreation & Parks – A number of summer programs, camps and classes will be offered beginning June 15th with adjusted group sizes and formats.
 The department has developed strict safety protocols to protect the health of residents and staff.
 Families who already have registered for programming will be contacted with additional information.
 If any registered family doesn’t feel comfortable participating in programming, they can withdraw and receive a full refund.

-Franklin County Treasurer & Auditor – Property taxes are no longer due June 22nd, the new deadline to pay property taxes is August 20th.
+Franklin County Treasurer & Auditor – Property taxes are no longer due June 22nd, the new deadline to pay property taxes is August 5th.
+The deadline to apply for the Property Tax Assistance Program (PTAP) has been extended to August 5th.
 Dog licensing is also extended to June 30th.

 Central Ohio YMCA – Select locations are opening for fitness on June 8th and then June 29th.
-Hilltop YMCA will remain a shelter site helping some of our most vulnerable until the fall.
+Hilltop YMCA will be welcoming back members beginning on Monday, August 3rd for fitness related services (Monday – Thursday from 7AM-12PM/4-7PM, Friday from 7AM-12PM, Saturday from 8AM-12PM, and closed Sunday).
 Three sites will be open for childcare, including Hilltop Educare (serving children 6 weeks to school age) on June 8th.

 Narcan Request Form – If you or someone you know in Franklin County needs Narcan, complete the request form linked and it will be mailed to you.